 Breakfast, Lunch and Dinner

-After trekking for a while, we will encounter the two biggest landslide stretches of the area at Dovan.
+After trekking for a while, we will encounter the two biggest landslide stretches of the area at Dovan for Lunch.
 Here, we will come across the confluence of the Budhi Gandaki and the Dovan River.
-The whole trail is filled with gradual ascent and descent through the tropical landscape.
-After several hours, we reached Jagat during midday for our stopover.
+The whole trail is filled with gradual ascent through the tropical landscape Thulo Dhunga and Yaru Khola.
+After an hour , we reached Jagat during midday for our stopover.
 Both your permits, MCAP and MRAP, must be presented at the small office located in the village.
-We will stay here for the night.
+We will stay here for the night at New Mongolian Cottage and Lodge or similar.

 Trek from Jagat to Deng